Louisiana Bus Accident Attorneys

 In Louisiana personal injury cases, this time limit is typically:

-- Two years from the date of the accident, if the accident occurred on or after July 1, 2024, or;
+- Two years from the date of the accident, if the accident occurred on or after July 1, 2024, or

 - One year from the date of the accident, if the accident occurred before July 1, 2024.

-We encourage you to reach out to our experienced bus accident lawyers as soon as possible.
+If you or someone you love was involved in a bus accident in New Orleans, Baton Rouge, or the surrounding areas, we encourage you to reach out to our experienced bus accident lawyers as soon as possible.
 The sooner we can begin investigating your claim and gathering evidence, the better.

 Louisiana Bus Accident Claim FAQ